geudde/attic-chest/pages/03.season-2/16.meeting-28/09.attic-chest/docs.md

 Says when a polar night is o’er
 That I like him shall rise once more
 Once more behold around me close
-A circle gay of Belles and Beaux
+A circle gay of belles and beaux
 While all with cheerful look appear
 And many a pleasing poem bear
-Whose sprightly Wit, or sense sublime
+Whose sprightly wit, or sense sublime
 May scorn the ravages of time
 And to posterity proclaim
 Their tuneful genius, and my name